confluentinc/ksql/docs/installation/server-config/security.rst

 - KSQL supports :ref:`Schema Registry security features <schemaregistry_security>` such as SSL and SASL.

-To configure security for KSQL, add your configuration settings to the ``<path-to-confluent>/etc/ksql/ksql-server.properties`` file and then :ref:`start the KSQL server <install_ksql-server>` with your configuration file specified.
+To configure security for KSQL, add your configuration settings to the ``<path-to-confluent>/etc/ksql/ksql-server.properties`` file and then :ref:`start the KSQL server <start_ksql-server>` with your configuration file specified.

 .. code:: bash